Azsael/SuppliesPriceLister/README.md

 dockerising the executable (i run windows home at my personal pc so couldn't do it)

 setup ci/cd - big fan of configuration for this sitting in repo

+convert format to an enum rather than magic string / constant values

+probably convert unit/uom to a enum or consider a library esp if we looking at usa market (ugh at feet/ounces)